 Cryptocurrencies do not actually “move” anywhere when you send or receive them.
 They just change ownership on the respective blockchain, which is stored on nodes all over the world and secured using cryptography.
 Anyone with the right resources can set up and run a node.

-Some cryptocurrencies – Auger, Gnosis, Melon, Tether – run on top of other blockchains and are often referred to as "tokens".
+Some cryptocurrencies – Augur, Gnosis, Enzyme Finance, Tether – run on top of other blockchains and are often referred to as "tokens".

 Due to blockchains being public, cryptocurrencies are only pseudo-anonymous.
-A common goal for many cryptocurrencies is to improve privacy for users, though only some cryptocurrencies make this their main focus (Monero, Zcash).
+A common goal for many cryptocurrencies is to improve privacy for clients, though only some cryptocurrencies make this their main focus (Monero, Zcash).

 Double spending can still occur under some rare circumstances, which is why we require a certain number of confirmations before crediting cryptocurrency deposits.

 Cryptocurrencies are a distributed financial ledger that is shared all over the world.
-The most famous examples of cryptocurrencies are Bitcoin (XBT) and Ethereum (ETH), but there are countless others.
+The most famous examples of cryptocurrencies are Bitcoin (BTC) and Ethereum (ETH), but there are countless others.

 Here are some links to quality video content explaining bitcoin.